What does YALI stand for?

 What is the Young African Leaders Initiative?

 The Young African Leaders Initiative (YALI) is a signature effort to invest in the next generation of African leaders.
-YALI was founded in 2010 and is celebrating its tenth anniversary in 2020.
+YALI was founded in 2010 and celebrated its tenth anniversary in 2020.
 YALI was created to support young Africans as they spur growth and prosperity, strengthen democratic governance, and enhance peace and security across Africa.
 There are three components of YALI: the Mandela Washington Fellowship, Regional Leadership Centers, and the YALI Network.

 What is the Mandela Washington Fellowship?